chrisdeuda/exam-lumen-api/README.md

 ```

 ## Running Customers import using terminal to import data from https://randomuser.me/api
-1. Make sure that your PHP and Mysql is running.
+1. Make sure that your PHP and Mysql are running.
 1. Open your Terminal or CMD
 2. To import customers data run:
 ```